Visiting Angkor Wat was on my bucket list like forever and luckily we managed to visit Siem Reap as part of our big Asia trip.

 Service & Facilities

-The main pool is located in the centre of the property, right next to the restaurant and lounging area.
-With its 1,000 cubic meters, this is the largest swimming pool in Siem Reap!
+The main pool is located in the center of the property, right next to the restaurant and lounging area.
+With 1,000 cubic meters, this is the largest swimming pool in Siem Reap!
 You can find many sun loungers around the pool together with a floating bed and a canoe.

 There is a small business room located right next to the gym.
 It’s perfect for having a quick meeting or reading more about the history of the area from the Angkor Database Library.